About Saving Gracie

 At Saving Gracie, our mission is simple and it comes from the heart: We give pets a second chance at life.

-Saving Gracie is a non-profit organization (501c3) whose goal is to provide life-saving treatment to pets in the Solano County community.
-We seek to help save pets whose families are facing the heartbreak of euthanasia because they can’t afford medical care.
+Saving Gracie is a non-profit organization (501c3) whose goal is to provide life-saving treatment to pets.
+We seek to help save pets whose families are facing the heartbreak of economic euthanasia because they can’t afford medical care.

 Meet Our Board Members